w9n/garden/docs/using-garden/remote-clusters.md

-# Running against a remote Kubernetes cluster
+# Using Garden with a remote Kubernetes cluster

 Below are some notes on steps you need to take before deploying Garden projects to a remote Kubernetes cluster.